• Skip to primary navigation

 Individual white serving bowl with Caesar salad on a white board with forks

-You can put in just about anything you like in a Caesar salad.
+You can put just about anything you like in a Caesar salad.
 I always put in my homemade croutons, but you could add grilled chicken.
 How about a 1/4 cup of crispy crumbled bacon, mmmm bacon!
 Maybe even add something spicy, like some diced hot capicola.

 If you want to get really fancy and show off your skills to your guests you can prepare the salad table side.
 Just make sure you have a large bowl to toss the salad in and have everything prepared and ready to toss.

 Have your romaine lettuce washed and torn into bite-size pieces.
-Have your salad dressing already made, croutons in a small bowl ready to go.
+Have your salad dressing already made, and croutons in a small bowl ready to go.
 You could have the Parmesan cheese already grated or grate it into the bowl just before you toss it.

-Serve it on individual plates for each guest and make sure to season with salt and pepper to finish each plate.
+Serve it on individual plates for each guest and make sure to season it with salt and pepper to finish each plate.
 Your guests will think they are dining at a high-end steak house!

 If you like Caesar salads this one is sure to become a favorite, I know it is for our family!
 Trust me, it is sure to impress.